Bridgy Fed

 status

-Whether this follow is active or note.
+Whether this follow is active or not.

 classmethod get_or_create(*, from_, to, **kwargs)[source]